weixian-zhang/Fuzzie/README.md

 <br />

-#### Create a New API Fuzz Context
+#### 1. Create a New API Fuzz Context

 A Fuzz Context contains a list of cohesive "fuzz test cases" created by writing [HTTP Request Messages](#http-write-request-messages).
 Each test case contains HTTP verb, domain name, port, path, querystring, headers and body and Fuzzie make HTTP requests against all test cases in a Fuzz Context.

-#### How to write HTTP Request Messages
+#### 2. Write HTTP Request Messages

-Your REST and GraphQL endpoint schemas/contracts are described by writing Request Messages.
+Your REST and GraphQL contracts are described by writing Request Messages.
 The concept of Request Message is fully inspired by [Hau Chao's VSCode Rest Client project](https://github.com/Huachao/vscode-restclient#select-request-text).
 Within a request message, you can replace any parameter in path, querystring, header, body with Fuzzie's built-in [Wordlists](#wordlist-types).
 By replacing wordlist {{ wordlist type }} with parameter, during fuzzing, Fuzzie will replace the wordlist with fuzz data depending on the type of wordlist.